xdoko01/pgRPG/README.md

 ### Redo *COLLISION SYSTEM* to use FlagHasCollided with list of entities
-  - New component `NewCollidable` was created.
+  - New component `Collidable` was created.
 Component contains correction for the entity centre (specified by `dx` and `dy` arguments) and length and with of the collision zone (specified by `x` and `y` parameter)
-  - New `NewGenerateCollisionsProcessor` that will substitute `CollisionEntityGeneratorProcessor` and generate `NewFlagHasCollided` component
+  - New `NewGenerateCollisionsProcessor` that will substitute `CollisionEntityGeneratorProcessor` and generate `FlagHasCollided` component
-  - New component `NewFlagHasCollided`
+  - New component `FlagHasCollided`
     - contains set of tuples representing the collisions `(entity, reference to Position component)`
     - might as well calculate the correction vector - math involved
     - TODO generate collision event in the new processor
     - TODO `NewRenderDebugProcessor` that would show collisions on the new components.
 Or use the existing one
   - *Collision with non-movable object* - object will not move after collision - implememted
-  - *Collision with movable object not pickable or nothing similar* - fix of collision can be suppressed by parameter in NewCollidable component
+  - *Collision with movable object not pickable or nothing similar* - fix of collision can be suppressed by parameter in Collidable component

   - TODO rename `CollisionDamageProcessor` to `GenerateDamageProcessor`
   - TODO get rid of `Collidable.has_collided` and `Collidable.col_events`.
 Both will be substituted by list of entities in `FlagHasCollided`